 NuGet Restore is not finding packages that exist in nuget.org

-When using NuGet 3.4.3 or greater, the NuGet Restore task will not restore packages from NuGet.org unless it is an explicit source in the NuGet.Config.
+When using NuGet 3.4.3 or greater, the NuGet Restore task does not restore packages from NuGet.org unless it is an explicit source in the NuGet.Config.

 Ensure NuGet.org is in NuGet.Config.